crellison/talks/linux-cpu-scheduling/slides.md

 ---

-The cpu shares system in the CFS cannot enforce upper bounds.
+The CPU shares system in the CFS cannot enforce upper bounds.
 If one process doesn’t use its share the other is free to.

 ---